Painting: Pichwai painting

 Pichwai paintings are paintings on textile and usually depicting stories from the life of Lord Krishna.
 These were made in large format and often used as a backdrop to the main idol in temples or homes.
 Pichwai paintings were made and are still made mainly in Rajasthan, India.
 However very few were made in the Deccan region, but these are extremely rare.
+The purpose of pichhwais, other than artistic appeal, is to narrate tales of Krishna to the illiterate.
+Temples have sets with different images, which are changed according to the calendar of festivals celebrating the deity.

 Folk and tribal art

 Pattachitra is a general term for traditional, cloth-based scroll painting, based in the eastern Indian states of Odisha and West Bengal.
 The Pattachitra painting tradition is closely linked with the worship of Lord Jagannath in Odisha.
 The subject matter of Pattachitra is limited to religious themes.
 Patachitra artform is known for its intricate details as well as mythological narratives and folktales inscribed in it.
 All colours used in the Paintings are natural and paintings are made fully old traditional way by Chitrakaras that is Odiya Painter.
 Pattachitra style of painting is one of the oldest and most popular art forms of Odisha.
 Patachitras are a component of an ancient Bengali narrative art, originally serving as a visual device during the performance of a song.

 Madhubani Art is a style of Indian painting, practiced in the Mithila region of India and Nepal.
-The style is characterized by complex geometrical patterns, these paintings are famous for representating ritual content used for particular occasions like festivals,religious rituals etc.
+The style is characterized by complex geometrical patterns, these paintings are famous for representing ritual content used for particular occasions like festivals, religious rituals etc.

 Warli is another folk tribal art form from India.

 Bengal School

 The Bengal School was an art movement and a style of Indian painting that originated in Bengal, primarily Kolkata and Shantiniketan, and flourished throughout the Indian subcontinent, during the British Raj in the early 20th century.
 The Bengal school arose as an avant garde and nationalist movement reacting against the academic art styles previously promoted in India, both by Indian artists such as Raja Ravi Varma and in British art schools.
-The school wanted to establish a distinct Indian style which celebrated the indigenous cultural heritage.In an attempt to reject colonial aesthetics, Abanindranath Tagore also turned to China and Japan with the intent of promoting a pan-Asian aesthetic and incorporated elements from Far Eastern art, such as the Japanese wash technique.
+The school wanted to establish a distinct Indian style which celebrated the indigenous cultural heritage.
+In an attempt to reject colonial aesthetics, Abanindranath Tagore also turned to China and Japan with the intent of promoting a pan-Asian aesthetic and incorporated elements from Far Eastern art, such as the Japanese wash technique.